Malwareman007/Scanner-and-Patcher/Log4jScanner/Readme.md

 This repository provides a scanning solution for the log4j Remote Code Execution vulnerabilities (CVE-2021-44228 & CVE-2021-45046).
 The information and code in this repository is provided "as is" and was assembled with the help of the Tribe N .
 This is not intended to be a 100% true positive solution; False negatives may occur.
 ***

+## Libraries Used
+### Fuzzing
+Fuzzing is an effective way to find security bugs in software, so much so that the Microsoft Security Development Lifecycle requires fuzzing at every untrusted interface of every product.
+If you develop software that may process untrusted inputs, you should use fuzzing.
+### WAF
+A WAF or Web Application Firewall is the protective barrier between a web application and the internet.
+In simple terms, It monitors the traffic hitting website servers with requests, and filters out the ones with malicious intent.
+### WAF bypass payloads
+Trying to gather xss payloads from the internet that bypasses WAF.
+All credit goes to the owners of the payloads.
+### CVE-2021-45046
+In certain non-default configurations, it was found that the fix to address CVE-2021-44228 in Apache Log4j 2.15.0 was insufficient.
+This issue affects the log4j version between 2.0 and 2.15.
+Log4j 1.x is NOT impacted by this vulnerability.
+### DNS Callback
+DNS Callback, custom-dns-callback-host Provides libopendkim with a handle representing the DNS resolver package to be used, such as a handle to an instantiation of a library.The DNS callback is the first stop in the DNS lookup, and it is responsible for dealing with the client that made the initial request.
+The resolver starts the sequence of queries that ultimately leads to a URL being translated into the necessary IP address.

 # For More Go here
 ## Official CISA Guidance & Resources ##